 We are a fully integrated self-administered and self-managed real estate investment trust, or "REIT," and one of the largest owners and developers of office properties in the United States.
 Our properties are concentrated in five markets-Boston, Washington, D.C., midtown Manhattan, San Francisco and Princeton, N.J.
 We conduct substantially all of our business through our subsidiary, Boston Properties Limited Partnership.
-At March 31, 2006, we owned or had interests in a portfolio of 123 properties, totaling approximately 42.7 million net rentable square feet, including four properties under construction and one redevelopment/expansion project collectively totaling approximately 1.2 million net rentable square feet, and structured parking for approximately 32,925 vehicles containing approximately 9.6 million square feet.
-As of March 31, 2006, our properties consisted of:
+At December 31, 2005, we owned or had interests in 121 properties, totaling approximately 42.0 million net rentable square feet and structured parking for vehicles containing approximately 9.3 million square feet.
+Our properties consist of:

-- 119 office properties comprised of 101 Class A office properties (including four properties under construction) and 18 office/technical properties;
+- 117 office properties comprised of 100 Class A office properties (including three properties under construction) and 17 office/technical properties;

 - two hotels; and

-- two retail properties.
+- · two retail properties.

-We own or control undeveloped land totaling approximately 522.3 acres.
+We own or control undeveloped land totaling approximately 527.1 acres, which will support approximately 9.2 million square feet of development.
 In addition, we have a 25% interest in the Boston Properties Office Value-Added Fund, L.P., which we refer to as the "Value-Added Fund," which is a strategic partnership with two institutional investors through which we intend to pursue the acquisition of assets within our existing markets that have deficiencies in property characteristics which provide an opportunity to create value through repositioning, refurbishment or renovation.
 Our investments through the Value-Added Fund are not included in our portfolio information tables or any other portfolio level statistics.

 We are a full-service real estate company, with substantial in-house expertise and resources in acquisitions, development, financing, capital markets, construction management, property management, marketing, leasing, accounting, tax and legal services.
+As of December 31, 2005, we had approximately 673 employees.
+Our thirty-four senior officers have an average of twenty-three years experience in the real estate industry and an average of fifteen years of experience with us.
 Our principal executive office is located at 111 Huntington Avenue, Boston, Massachusetts 02199 and our telephone number is (617) 236-3300.
 In addition, we have regional offices at 901 New York Avenue, NW, Washington, D.C.
-20001; 599 Lexington Avenue, New York, New York 10022; Four Embarcadero Center, San Francisco, California 94111; and 302 Carnegie Center, Princeton, New Jersey 08540.
+20004; 599 Lexington Avenue, New York, New York 10022; Four Embarcadero Center, San Francisco, California 94111; and 302 Carnegie Center, Princeton, New Jersey 08540.